 The Social Policy Committee was formed last spring and hit the ground runnning.
 It is studying relevant social issues and pending social policy legislation, and will determine how to provide information to the public about these matters.
 All interested league members are invited to join!
 Your input and expertise are needed.
 Meeting and contact information can be found at the bottom of this page.

 Education Funding in Delaware

 Forum: The Funding of Public Education in Delaware, Part 2

-The Social Policy Committee of the LWVSC and AAUW will be sponsoring the second forum on the topic of the Funding of Public Education in Delaware on Wednesday, December 4, from 6:30 to 8:30 in the County Council Chambers, 2 on the Circle in Georgetown.
-This will be a follow-up to the forum held on September 25, which provided information about funding procedures and problems associated with these practices.
+The Social Policy Committee of the LWVSC and AAUW held the second forum on the topic of the Funding of Public Education in Delaware on Wednesday, December 4, from 6:30 to 8:30 in the County Council Chambers, 2 on the Circle in Georgetown.
+It was a follow-up to the forum held on September 25, which provided information about funding procedures and problems associated with these practices.

-Speakers for the December 4 forum will include Neil Kirschling, the Director of Policy and Advocacy at Rodel, an organization working to change the education system in Delaware through research, policy, practice, and partnerships.
-The second speaker for the evening will be Richard Morse, Senior Council at Community Legal Aid Society, Inc (CLASI).
+Speakers for the December 4 forum included Neil Kirschling, the Director of Policy and Advocacy at Rodel, an organization working to change the education system in Delaware through research, policy, practice, and partnerships.
+The second speaker for the evening was Richard Morse, Senior Council at Community Legal Aid Society, Inc (CLASI).
 CLASI is a plaintiff in the lawsuit currently before the Court of Chancery which addresses education funding inequities and proposes solutions to address these issues.
 The third speaker was Mark Steele, Superintendent of the Indian River School District which is significantly impacted by the current funding formula.